|Call or Text Josh @ 727-479-5528

 10. How often should I wash my car?

+week.
 Some folks wash their cars almost every day.
-If you don’t have time to wash, try
+If you don’t have time

 11. Can I Wax without using Pre-Wax Cleaner first?

-over the paint after washing and drying.
+hand over the paint after washing and drying.
 If you feel anything but

-perfectly smooth paint, it’s time to clean using Mothers® Pre-Wax Cleaner or Mothers® California
+perfectly smooth paint, it’s time to clean using Mothers® Pre-Wax Cleaner

-swirls, making them less visible to the eye.
+scratches and swirls, making them less visible to the eye.
 Follow the Pre-

 12. What is a Clay Bar?

-System, are used to remove contaminants from painted surfaces.
+Saving System, are used to remove contaminants from painted surfaces.

-With today’s soft paints any contaminants that sit on your paint can quickly become embedded and
+With today’s soft paints any contaminants that sit on your paint can quickly

-benefit from using a clay bar on your vehicle.
+you’ll benefit from using a clay bar on your vehicle.
 Remember to wash

 13. Can I wax too often?